 As a global pandemic continues to impact us and we begin to show some signs of recovery, we have yet to recover from what divides us.
-We have seen peaceful protests and calls for change, as well as unrest, grip our nation in the past week.
+We have seen peaceful protests and calls for change, as well as unrest, grip our nation.
 Some very close to home.

 I do not pretend to know what it is like, but I do hope for peace.
 Forgiveness.
 Resolution.

 I do not pretend to know the answers, but I do know as public relations practitioners we know the power of communication — written, verbal and non-verbal.
 But not communication just to talk, but to listen, to understand.
 We need to be open.
 Raw.
 Honest.
 And we need to take action.